 But add an individualized touch to it.
 Meaning, if your kid wants to try out for the speech team and they are shaking like leaf, text this meme with specific reasons why you think they’ll do well. (“You’ve practiced, you know your speech – just do you!”)

 Or if your kid is struggling with friendships, remind them, “You are loved!
 By your family, your friends – even when you don’t feel loved, remember you ARE LOVED!”)

-Because my goal at Empowered Moms and Kids is to research powerful ways to parent, and then give you free stuff to support that goal, I have a gift for you to support us all in encouraging our kids.
+Because my goal at Empowered Moms and Kids is to research powerful ways to parent, and then give you ways to support that goal, I have a gift for you to help us all in encouraging our kids.
 You can download 15 colorful memes.
 Send your beloved kid a few texts over the next week and watch them walk a little taller in a few short days.
 I guarantee they will love it.
-(If only secretly, because they can’t always let you know you’re appreciated – their hormones hinder it.)Yes, I want all of the Freebies!
+(If only secretly, because they can’t always let you know you’re appreciated.)

 I don’t know if my student’s mom sent her son a sweet text reminding him that even in the conflict, he is loved beyond measure, but I bet she did.
 Because mommas are awesome like that.
 (And that includes YOU!)

 Join this community of moms raising tweens and teens

 You just dropped your kid off at practice, picked up another, and are trying to decide what to make for dinner.
 Your days are filled with work, parenting, and waiting for password reset emails.

 It’s a fantastic life phase, but also challenging in unique ways.
 In it all, you’d love a little encouragement to help you laugh, grow in faith, see parenting hacks, get ideas to connect with your kid, and celebrate the awesome momma you are.